 - a.
 Commercial advertising.
 Commercial advertising on post for any off-post business, activity or organization is prohibited.
-This includes posters, flyers, business cards, brochures, etc. This prohibition is not applicable to commercial firms advertising in the Bayonet & Saber or DFMWR publications and other marketing media (website, digital signs and so forth.) - b.
-Advertising for off-post businesses.
-It shall be the policy of this headquarters that no units, activity, organization or private associations located on the Fort Benning military reservation will solicit advertising contributions or other type fund contributions from merchants and/or individuals in the Columbus-Phenix City area without the written consent of the Installation Commander.
-The DFMWR is responsible for coordination of all requests for solicitation of this nature and can be reached at 706-545-3485.
+This includes posters, flyers, business cards, brochures, etc. This prohibition is not applicable to commercial firms advertising in DFMWR publications and other marketing media (website, digital signs and so forth.) - b.
+Advertising for and fundraising from off-post businesses.
+It shall be the policy of this headquarters that no units, activity, organization or private associations located on the Fort Moore military reservation will solicit advertising contributions or other types of fund contributions from merchants and/or individuals in the Columbus-Phenix City area without the written consent of the Installation Commander.
+The DFMWR is responsible for coordination of all requests for solicitation of this nature and can be reached at 706-545-2448.
+The DFMWR Fundraising Coordinator is located at the Support Management Division, BLDG 85, 6850 Barron Ave, Fort Moore, GA from 0800 to 1700.

-Chapter 4 Housing
+Chapter 4 Privatized Housing